Welcome to Islamic Social Services Association

 This year started on a sad note.
 ISSA hosted a commemorative vigil on January 29th in honor of January 29, 2017, when 6 worshipers were killed & 19 injured in an act of hate at Quebec City Mosque.

 On March 14 & 15 was the “Striving for Human Dignity: Race, Gender, Class and Religion: A Canadian Conversation” conference.
 A hundred and six participants registered for the conference.
 Despite a fire alarm first thing on the first day and the tragic news of those killed in New Zealand on the second day of the conference the program stayed on course.
-We will be posting videos of the sessions on our Youtube channel once they are completed.
-We will let you know when they are available.
+Videos of the sessions have been posted on our Youtube channel.
 Many thanks to Canadian Heritage, Multicultural Secretariat and The Winnipeg Foundation for their support of this conference.

 What is coming up for the rest of the Year!